I am allergic to some ingredients. Can you guarantee that your other ingredients aren't contaminated?

 What is the shelf life of your products?

-It varies.
 You need to keep in mind that none of my products contain artificial preservatives.
 That means you need to be smart.
 Use your eyes, nose and some common sense.
 If it looks/smells funky, bin in.
 Most balms and butters last upwards of 6 months.
 Products containing water such as my foaming washes usually last around 6-8 weeks.

 Tell me about the plastic packaging you use and sell.